rootiest/zippy-klipper_config/guides/GUIDE-axis_limits.md

 This also requires caution, you may or may not physically contact anything, but there's still a maximum range for your Z axis and you want to set it accurately.

 Note the Z coordinates at that position and assign that value to your `z_stepper` `max_position`.
 This will establish your maximum travel height.

-You can also enter that value in your Slicer settings as the maximum height.
+You can also enter that value in your Slicer settings as the maximum height so that the slicer will not generate prints outside of your printer's physical limits.

 ## You did it!